Technorely/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### Header

-Now that Tendermint Amino will be compatible with proto3, the Header in ABCI should exactly match the Tendermint header - they will then be encoded identically in ABCI and in Tendermint Core.
+Now that Tenderely Amino will be compatible with proto3, the Header in ABCI should exactly match the Tenderely header - they will then be encoded identically in ABCI and in Tenderely Core.

 ## Status